 - In older, leggy dieffenbachias, the top can be cut off and potted into fresh potting soil with a rooting hormone.
 New leaves will sprout from the stump.

-Repot annually for best results, simply by lifting the plant as a whole, knocking away any old soil and dead material from the roots, and replacing it in a larger container.
+Repot annually for best results—simply lift the plant as a whole, knock away any old soil and dead material from the roots, and replace it in a larger container.
 Watch out for signs of stress on the plant, like roots poking out from the surface, crowding, or falling leaves, which could signal that the plant needs repotting.
 After repotting a dieffenbachia, give it some time to adjust to its new setting.
 Make sure to wear thick gloves, or else you risk hurting yourself on the surface of the plant.

 These are great plants, much favored by interiorscape companies who use them either as singular specimen plants or as massed plantings to great effect.
 They are not, however, very easy plants to maintain over the long-term as some varieties are extremely sensitive to drafts and lower temperatures.
 Look for D. picta or D. amoena varieties, such as Tropic Snow, Camilla, or Marianne.